garbageplanet/frontend/README.md

 ### TODO

 - [ ] add backend controllers and geographical geocoding capability for webpage scraping (using the OG api, check again list of countries, then against list of most common words, excluding these not starting with a capital etc, then submit to reverse geocoding search and check for number of hits and work from there)
-- [ ] rebuild template at build time with gulp (call tmpl.js from gulp)
 - [ ] add direct upload of geotagged photo
 - [ ] upload to imgur as user
 - [ ] make the edit system